 For a team to flourish, there needs to be a sense of safety, that the team is looking out for each other.
 Team members need to feel and know that others are not out to stab them in the back; quite the reverse, that there is a sense of safety and mutual support.

-Too often, teams perceive strong threats from within, and often this is as a result of disrespectful behaviour.
-The environment becomes toxic, crushing creativity, openness, agility, cooperation and motivation, let alone happiness.
+Too often, teams perceive strong threats from within, and often this is a result of disrespectful behavior.
+The environment becomes toxic, crushing creativity, openness, agility, cooperation, and motivation, let alone happiness.

 Most people – certainly the teams that we are working with – don’t want that.
 They want to work well together and orientate their resources towards taking advantage of opportunities and dealing with external threats, rather than create in-team distress.

-Being able to say ‘that’s not how we do things around here’ when someone demonstrates disrespect is the beginning of changing the culture for the better.
+Being able to say that’s not how we do things around here’s when someone demonstrates disrespect is the beginning of changing the culture for the better.